Hidden and Famous Sites in the Sacred Valley in Peru

 If you are on foot, cross the river over the pedestrian bridge in Maras-Salt Mines, turn right, then 100 m downstream along the river bank, turn left, past the cemetery, and up the canyon along the salt stream.

-After this, you cross the creek and follow the path cut into the cliff to reach the salt flats, soon visible if there is still considerable uphill walking.
+After this, you cross the creek and follow the path cut into the cliff to reach the salt flats, which are soon visible if there is still considerable uphill walking.
 The trail offers spectacular views of the valley and mountains, while the Inca salt flats sit gracefully against an imposing mountainous backdrop.
 Bags of pink salt are sold as souvenirs.

 A scenic trail (approximately an hour’s walk) leads through the salt flats to the Urubamba River, where a pedestrian bridge crosses the town of Tarabamba.
 On the way to Urubamba (6 km) or Ollantaytambo, buses run every twenty minutes or so in both directions.